 The WV Clarity Project is a non-partisan project.
 We do not endorse candidates or political parties.
 All interviews, resources, and educational materials are presented with fairness, transparency, and equal opportunity for all participants.

 The WV Clarity Project is committed to making our website accessible and usable for everyone, including people with disabilities.
 We aim to follow the Web Content Accessibility Guidelines (WCAG) 2.1 AA and continuously improve our site.
-Our current accessibility features include dark mode, clear typography, responsive design, language options, and screen‑reader‑friendly modals.
-We are working to improve keyboard navigation, add alt text to images, and enhance ARIA labeling.
-If you experience any accessibility issues or have suggestions, please contact us at:
+If you experience any accessibility issues or have suggestions, please fill out our contact form.